kvutien/Tutorial-guestbook/README.md

 As you can see in `package.json`, this does two things:

 1. builds & deploys smart contracts to NEAR TestNet
 2. builds & deploys frontend code to GitHub using [gh-pages].
 This will only work if the project already has a repository set up on GitHub.
 Feel free to modify the `deploy` script in `package.json` to deploy elsewhere.
+In my example, the frontend is deployed at the address (Now the backend smart contract is in testnet under my account and the frontend is on github gh-pages: https://kvutien.github.io/Tutorial-guestbook/